Ijesha: Ilesa

-The Ijesha royal family
+The Ilesa royal families

-The Ijesha royals all claim descent from Oba Oduduwa by way of Ajibogun.
-In addition to serving as rulers of Ijeshaland, the dynasty has also contributed to the development of other powerful kingdoms in Yorubaland.
+The Ilesa royal claim descent from Oba Oduduwa by way of Ajibogun.
+The dynasty has also contributed to the development of other powerful kingdoms in Yorubaland.
 The ruling houses of the Akure Kingdom, for example, claim descent from the Owas by way of Princess Owawejokun, a daughter of Owa Atakunmosa.

 The rulers of the Kingdom have been: